FreeCAD/FreeCAD/README.md

-* **Designed for your needs** FreeCAD is designed to fit a wide range of uses including product design, mechanical engineering and architecture, whether you are a hobbyist, programmer, experienced CAD user, student or teacher,
+* **Designed for your needs** FreeCAD is designed to fit a wide range of uses including product design, mechanical engineering and architecture, whether you are a hobbyist, programmer, experienced CAD user, student or teacher.

 * **Cross platform** FreeCAD runs on Windows, macOS and Linux